mugglim/build-your-own-tanstack-query/docs/en.md

 ### QueryObserver

-QueryObserver is an object that subscribes to a Query object.
-It directly depends on the Query object based on the queryKey value and executes the notify method whenever the state of the Query object changes.
+QueryObserver is an object that subscribes to a Query.
+It depends directly on the Query with the queryKey.
+QueryObserver executes `notify` method whenever the state of the Query changes.

-QueryObserver also supports subscriptions based on the observer pattern, just like the Query.
-When a subscription occurs, it calls the fetch method of the Query object to request the latest server state.
+QueryObserver supports observer pattern such as Query.
+When a subscription occurs, it calls `fetch` method of the Query to fetch server state.

 ```jsx
 class QueryObserver {